 Operating costs and expenses were \$22.41 billion for the first nine months of 2010 compared to \$15.80 billion for the first nine months of 2009, a \$6.61 billion period-to-period increase.
 The cost of sales of our marketing activities increased \$6.27 billion period-to-period primarily due to higher energy commodity prices and sales volumes.
-Likewise, the operating costs and expenses of our natural gas processing plants increased \$454.4 million period-to-period primarily due to higher PTR costs attributable to an increase in natural gas processing volumes.
+Likewise, the operating costs and expenses of our natural gas processing plants increased \$454.4 million period-to-period primarily due to higher PTR costs attributable to an increase in natural gas prices and processing volumes.
 Consolidated operating costs and expenses for the first nine months of 2009 include aggregate charges of \$135.3 million related to our dissociation from TOPS and expenses of \$46.3 million incurred by TEPPCO related to its refined products ri ver terminal business.
-Operating costs and expenses for the first nine months of 2010 include \$6.6 million of expense related to the Employee Partnership liquidations and \$56.6 million period-to-period due to various factors including expenses from recently acquired and constructed assets.
+Operating costs and expenses for the first nine months of 2010 include \$6.6 million of expenses related to the Employee Partnership liquidations and \$56.6 million of insurance-related gains recorded in connection with our disposition of certain offshore assets.
+Collectively, the remainder of our consolidated operating costs and expenses increased \$111.8 million period-to-period due to various factors including expenses from recently acquired and constructed assets.

-General and administrative costs were \$131.5 million for the first nine months of 2010 compared to \$133.3 million for the first nine months of 2009, a \$1.8 million period-to-period decrease.
-The first nine months of 2010 include \$16.3 million of expense related to the Employee Partnership liquidations and \$5.8 million of expenses related to the proposed Holdings Merger.
-General and administrative costs for the first nine months of 2009 include \$26.8 million of charges related to the TEPPCO Merger.
-Collectively, the remainder of our general and administrative costs increased \$2.9 million period-to-period.
+General and administrative costs were \$150.9 million for the first nine months of 2010 compared to \$142.0 million for the first nine months of 2009, an \$8.9 million period-to-period increase.
+The first nine months of 2010 include \$20.2 million of expenses related to the Employee Partnership liquidations and \$13.9 million of expenses related to the proposed Holdings Merger.
+General and administrative costs for the first nine months of 2009 include \$30.2 million of charges related to the TEPPCO Merger.
+Collectively, the remainder of our general and administrative costs increased \$5.0 million period-to-period.